Anklet

 An anklet, also called ankle chain, ankle bracelet or ankle string, is an ornament worn around the ankle.
-Barefoot anklets and toe rings historically have been worn for at least over 8,000 years by girls and women in Indus Valley, in South Asia where it is commonly known as pattilu, payal, golusu and sometimes as nupur.
+Barefoot anklets and toe rings historically have been worn for at least over 8,000 years by girls and women in Indus Valley, in Indian subcontinent where it is commonly known as pattilu, payal, golusu and sometimes as nupur.
 They have also been worn by Egyptian women since predynastic times.
 In the United States both casual and more formal anklets became fashionable from the 1930s to the late–20th century.
 While in Western popular culture both younger men and women may wear casual leather anklets, they are popular among barefoot women.
 Formal anklets (of silver, gold, or beads) are used by some women as fashion jewellery.
 Anklets are an important piece of jewellery in Indian marriages, worn along with saris.

 Occasionally, anklets on both ankles are joined by a chain to limit the step.
 This practice was once prevalent in Southeast Asia, where the effect was to give a "feminine" short tripping step.
 Today, a few Western women follow this practice, but rarely in public.
 More rarely still, some people wear "permanent" (e.g., soldered) ankle chains and even connecting chains.